josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a solution for ingesting and preparing historic flight delay and weather data, and creating, training, and deploying a machine learning model that can predict flight delays.
+In this whiteboard design session, you will work with a group to design a solution for ingesting and preparing historic flight delay and weather data and creating, training, and deploying a machine learning model that can predict flight delays.

-At the end of this whiteboard design session you will have learned how to include a web application that obtains weather forecasts from a 3rd party, collects flight information from end users, and sends that information to the deployed machine learning model for scoring.
-Part of the exercise will include providing visualizations of historic flight delays, and orchestrating the collection and batch scoring of historic and new flight delay data.
+At the end of this whiteboard design session, you will have learned how to include a web application that obtains weather forecasts from a 3rd party, collects flight information from end-users, and sends that information to the deployed machine learning model for scoring.
+Part of the exercise will include providing visualizations of historic flight delays and orchestrating the collection and batch scoring of historic and new flight delay data.

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer’s needs.
+Analyze your customer's needs.

 Timeframe: 15 minutes